Nine Common Car Odors

 No one knows your car better than you do.
-Ever little rattle, ping, squeak, you hear it and you diagnose it, and then get it fixed.
-Along with the sounds that indicate something might be wrong, you should be aware of the different odors and smells that could be telling you that you have a potentially dangerous problem.
+Every little rattle, ping or squeak - you hear it, diagnose it, fix it or get it fixed.
+Along with knowing the sounds that indicate something might be wrong with your rig, you should be aware of the different odors and smells that waft up from the engine or emanate from the air conditioner vent.
+They could be telling you that you have a potentially dangerous problem.

 1. Moldy Dust

-That’s how some people describe the small of mildew and mold that has started to grow inside the a/c evaporator.
+That's how some people describe the smell of mildew and mold that has started to grow inside the A/C evaporator.
+Changing your car's cabin air filter could be a first step to solving this putrid problem.

 2. Sweet and Syrupy

-If you smell something that is sugary and sweet, it might actually be engine coolant leaking from something related to your cooling system.
+If you smell something sugary and sweet, it might be engine coolant leaking from the radiator, hose or some other component of your cooling system.

 Shop Engine Coolant